-Name of the Director Sitting fees Salary & Allowances Perquisites & Benefits Retirement Benefits Performance linked Incentive Total
+Name of the Director Salary & Allowances Perquisites & Benefits Retirement Benefits Performance linked Incentive Sitting fees Total

-Mr. Vinay Chopra - 26.35 1.94 3.92 10.57 42.78
+Mr. Vinay Chopra 30.34 2.26 4.59 46.20 - 83.39

-Mr. Satish Dhume 0.70 - - - - 0.70
+Mr. Satish Dhume - - - - 0.60 0.60

-Mr. Francesco L'Abbate 0.25 - - - - 0.25
+Mr. Francesco L'Abbate - - - - 0.10 0.10

-Mr. Robert Scannell 0.70 - - - - 0.70
+Mr. Robert Scannell - - - - 0.40 0.40

-Ms. Supriya Banerji 0.50 - - - - 0.50
+Ms. Supriya Banerji - - - - 0.30 0.30

-Mr. Purushottam Mantri 0.80 - - - - 0.80
+Mr. Purushottam S. Mantri - - - - 0.70 0.70

-ii.
-Details of fixed component and performance linked incentives
+(b) Details of fixed component and performance linked incentives

-The remuneration paid to Mr. Vinay Chopra, Managing Director of the Company, during the year under review was in accordance with the resolution passed by the Members of the Company in the 30th Annual General Meeting of the Company held on 26th September 2019.
-The Managing Director is paid fixed monthly remuneration and is eligible for annual performance linked incentive.
-The Managing Director is also entitled to benefits such as Company car and driver, telephone at home, mobile & internet connectivity, medical reimbursement etc. as per the Company Policy.
-The Board may at its absolute discretion, based on the recommendation of the Nomination and Remuneration Committee and review of individual performance as well as general performance of the Company for the relevant year, determine the variable incentive and increments to be paid to Managing Director subject to the overall ceilings stipulated in Schedule V and other applicable provisions of the Act read with Rules made thereunder.
+Mr. Vinay Chopra, Managing Director is the only Executive Director in the Company.
+The remuneration paid to Managing Director is as per the approval of Shareholders obtained in the 33rd Annual General Meeting of the Company which are in line with the statutory requirements and Company's policies.
+The Managing Director is also entitled to benefits such as Company car and driver, telephone at home, mobile & internet connectivity, medical reimbursement etc. as per the Company's Policy.
+The Board may at its absolute discretion, based on the recommendation of the Nomination and Remuneration Committee and review of individual performance as well as the performance of the company for the relevant year, determines the performance linked incentives and increments to be paid to Managing Director subject to the overall ceilings stipulated in Schedule V and other applicable provisions the Act read with Rules made thereunder.

-iii.
-Service contracts, notice period & severance fees
+(c) Service contracts, notice period & severance fees